t0mm4rx/libftdestructor/ReadMe.md

 - Cannot compile bonuses, "undefined symbol ft_function" Maybe your bonuses function are not in the same header file.
 This script isn't compatible with this file structure.
 Also, check if you have a bonus rule in your Makefile.
 - Other errors
   The subject might change, and tests could not be updated.
-If so, contact tmarx on the intra or at tom<at>tommarx<dot>fr.
+If so, contact tmarx on the intra or at tom[at]@tommarx[dot]fr.
 You can also try to edit tests yourself and make a pull request.

 ## ToDo
   - [ ] Part 1 functions